Enjoy your trip? Get onboard with your travel customers

 If mobile devices are a consumer’s number one research tool, consider these focal points of your 2017 online content strategy:

-You must then optimise the loading speed of your pages or lose half your prospective customers.
+Another key travel content tip is to optimise the loading speed of your pages or lose half your prospective customers.
 The latest data from Google and Ipsos reveals that 52% of travellers would switch sites, or apps, if a page takes too long to load.

 Travel content touchpoints